 You cannot cancel your STARZ subscription through the app.
 To do so, you'll need to open your account from a computer web browser, then go to Subscription and then Cancel Subscription at the bottom.

 The STARZ app is somewhat misleading in that it says you cancel the subscription from the app via the Subscription Management section.
 However, we discovered that there's no cancellation option available within the app, despite what the app text says.

 You can use STARZ with its 7-day free trial.
-After that, you’ll be required to pay the $8.99 subscription fee.
 According to its Terms of Service (TOS), STARZ offers no refunds, account credits, or prorated billing for canceled subscriptions.

 On the positive end, STARZ is a relatively inexpensive option to consider.
-At $8.99 per month, it has more than enough content to binge-watch at your leisure.
+At a low monthly cost, it has more than enough content to binge-watch at your leisure.
 Its device library is also extremely strong, making it a good contender overall on your favorite streaming device.

 All of that said, the downsides to the service are somewhat glaring.
 Its original content library is severely lacking.
-Although its original program Power is favored, it’s hardly buzzworthy.
-And in searching through its content, we found a fair amount of what STARZ does offer is older content, which helps explain why its library is larger than what HBO or Showtime offer.
+Although its original program, Power, is favored, it's hardly buzzworthy.
+And in searching through its content, we found a fair amount of what STARZ does offer is older content, which helps explain why its library is larger than what HBO or Showtime offers.

 Our best recommendation for STARZ is to give its 7-day trial a go.
 That will give you more than enough time to determine if its content library is worth the asking price.

 Sam Cook is a full-time content strategist by day, a part-time freelance content writer since 2015.
 In another life, he was a high school English teacher for nearly a decade.
 Based in sunny New Orleans, he writes long-form educational content on technology, including Insurtech, Fintech, HRtech, and content streaming.